|Path Labs||CTools||Lab Instructors||ImageScope||Histology Normals||Histology Site||M1 Histopathology|

 Respiratory Laboratory 3:

 |8th Edition||7th Edition|

 A 59-year old man sought medical attention because his chronic cough had become more severe and was interfering with his sleep.
 He had also noted that his sputum was occasionally blood-streaked.
-His subsequent evaluation demonstrated a 3 centimeter mass near the hilum of the left lower lobe, which was surgically resected.
+His subsequent evaluation demonstrated a 3 centimeter mass near

 The answers to the path lab questions will be posted approximately 48-72 hours after the lab sessions.
 These are abbreviated answers, not a full discussion of the topics.
 You can find them in the M2 CTools site resources.
 In the folder for each sequence the will be a folder called 'Path Lab Resources'